gchq/sleeper/docs/12-design.md

 support storing metadata for files in all tables).

 Tables can also be taken offline and put online.
-Offline tables will be ignored when it comes to finding partitions that need splitting and creating compaction jobs, however you are still able to ingest files to them, and perform queries against them.
+Offline tables will be ignored when it comes to finding partitions that need splitting and creating compaction jobs.
+You are still able to ingest files to them, and perform queries against them.
 When creating a new table, the boolean table property `sleeper.table.online` determines whether a table starts online or offline.
 This property defaults to `true`.

 ## Sorted files